 Senate passes US-Canada-Mexico trade deal, a Trump priority

-January 16, 2020 by Kevin Freking, The Associated Press
+By Kevin Freking, The Associated Press

 The Senate overwhelmingly approved a new North American trade agreement Thursday that rewrites the rules of trade with Canada and Mexico and gives President Donald Trump a major policy win before senators turn their full attention to his impeachment trial.